 Generally, players in the micro finance industry determine the interest rates changed by a mix of the risk, cost of capital, overheads, profit and tax.
 With the introduction of low interest capital, such lenders are coerced to reduce the rate they charge and to pass the lower interest on to the consumer.

-We have partnered with PSI with its unique fintech solution that limits the debt risk exposure of an individual and this makes credit rating agencies, debt collectors and legal processes to collect debt obsolete.
+We have partnered with Cyberia Technology with its unique fintech solution that limits the debt risk exposure of an individual and this makes credit rating agencies, debt collectors and legal processes to collect debt obsolete.
 A true step into the future of financial inclusivity supporting and driving OFI’s vision and corporate philosophy, to become a catalyst for change not only in Africa but globally by spearheading true financial inclusivity.
 Our ambition is to create a bridge between under-banked, formal sector employees requiring finance and the formal financial sector providing these financial services.